Commercial Vegetable Production

 The University of Connecticut Cooperative Extension System's Vegetable IPM Program works collaboratively with farmers to ensure a vibrant and sustainable agricultural industry and food supply for consumers throughout the state.
 The program emphasizes healthy soils, balanced plant nutrition, proper pest and beneficial identification, scouting and monitoring techniques, preventative management strategies, reduced-risk pesticide selection and application, and resistance management.

-Extension specialist in greenhouse looking at tomato crop
+two people in greenhouse looking at tomato plants trellised with white string

 Crop Talk Newsletter